about us TaL AM Tal Sela training Contact Us

 Institute 1 - 5 days, prior to the commencement of the school year.
 Cost: US$800.

 Institute 2 - 4 days, mid-year.
-Cost: US$700.
-These prices include registration fees and full accommodations, and do not include travel expenses.
+Cost: US$720.
+These prices include registration fees and full accommodations, and do not include travel expenses

-(Q) When and where can one participate in TaL AM institutes in preparation the 5768 (2007-8) school year?
+(Q) When and where can one participate in TaL AM institutes in preparation this school year?

 (Q) Who finances TaL AM?